 According to the IRS rules, you must meet a few basic conditions to qualify:

-By requesting classic innocent spouse relief, you can avoid being held responsible for paying tax, interest, and penalties if your spouse (or former spouse) improperly reported items or omitted items on your joint tax return.
+With classic innocent spouse relief, you won’t be responsible for paying back taxes, penalties, and interest if your spouse or former spouse failed to report income on your joint tax return.

-If you do not qualify for the other types of innocent spouse relief, you may still be relieved of responsibility for tax, interest, and penalties through equitable relief.
-This is the only option that allows you to get relief for an underpayment or understatement of tax.
+If you don’t qualify for the other types of innocent spouse relief, you may still be able to get relief for an underpayment or understatement of tax through Equitable Relief.